 In July 2013 he was commissioned by the Roger Shapiro Fund for New Music of Washington and the ISCM Mid-Atlantic the composition Alla luna for soprano, mandolin and guitar on text by Giacomo Leopardi.

 In the summer of 2013, the Association Musica/Realtà – Milan has commissioned the piece NOGI for three pianos, a tribute to Luigi Nono.

-In May 2016 Daniele Venturi he was appointed Director responsible of Artistic Committee AERCO (Associazione Emiliano-Romagnola Cori) which is part of Feniarco (National Federation of Italian Regional Choral Associations).
+From May 2016 to July 2018, Daniele Venturi was Director responsible of Artistic Committee AERCO (Emilia-Romagna Choirs Association) which is part of Feniarco (National Federation of Italian Regional Choral Associations).